RichGerg/brute-force-detection-script-ufw/README.md

 This script monitors the system's `auth.log` file for repeated failed SSH login attempts.
 It extracts the offending IP addresses, counts the number of attempts per IP, and blocks those with **10 or more** failed login attempts using UFW.

-> Inspired by a final project in cybersecurity training, this tool was built to serve as a proactive and transparent mitigation layer against brute force login attempts.
+This tool was built to serve as a proactive and transparent mitigation layer against brute force login attempts.

 ---